-Blue Medicare Advantage Employer Group Plan (HMO) covers all medical services that are medically necessary, these services are listed in the plan's Covered Medical And Hospital Benefits Chart in the Summary of Benefits, and are obtained consistent with plan rules.
-You are responsible for paying the full cost of services that aren't covered by our plan, either because they are not plan covered services, or they were obtained out-of-network and were not authorized.
+Blue Medicare Advantage Employer Group Plan (PPO) covers all medical services that are medically necessary, these services are listed in the plan's Summary of Benefits and are obtained consistent with plan rules.
+You are responsible for paying the full cost of services that aren't covered by our plan, either because they are not plan covered services, or plan rules were not followed.